Brolæggerstræde 2

-Brolæggerstræde 2 is a 4-storey apartment building situated at the corner of Brolæggerstræde and Badstuestræde in the Old Town of Copenhagen, Denmark.
+Brolæggerstræde 2 is a four-storey apartment building situated at the corner of Brolæggerstræde and Badstuestræde in the Old Town of Copenhagen, Denmark.
 The building was listed on the Danish registry of protected buildings and places in 1950.
-Otto Frello, who owned it from 1966 until his death, has painted a trompe-l'œil mural of a door on the first floor.
+Otto Frello, who owned it from 1966 until his death, painted a trompe-l'œil mural of a door on the first floor.

 History

 18th century

 The site was in the late 17th century made up of two separate properties.
 One of them was listed in Copenhagen's first cadastre of 1689 as No. 115 in Snaren's Quarter and belonged to turner Johan Trimand.
 The other one was listed as No. 116 and belonged to turner Christen Treiner.
 The two properties were both destroyed in the Copenhagen Fire of 1728, together with most of the other buildings in the area.
 The fire sites were subsequently divided into three properties.
 The small corner property was listed in the new cadastre of 1756 as No 94 and belonged to Lars Bøgvadt at that time.
 The adjacent property in Badstuestræde was listed as No. 93 in Snaren's Quarter and belonged to Mathias Hansen at that time.
 The adjacent property in Brolæggerstræde was listed as No. 99 and belonged to chairmaker Jacob Jensen Lindholm.

 The three properties were again destroyed in the Copenhagen Fire of 1795 and subsequently merged into a single property.
 The current building on the site was constructed in 1797 for tea merchant Knud Steenberg.
 Stenberg ran a tea shop from the walk-out basement.